If you want to have a dog that is playful and extremely cute, the Labradoodle designer breed might be just the dog you were looking for.

 What price are the Labradoodle puppies?

-Since this is a highly popular designer breed, it does come with a price range that is rather high.
+Since this is a highly popular designer breed, it does come with a rather high price range.

 For a healthy pup with good genes and great temperament of both parents, you will have to be ready to cash out between $1000 and $3000.